eudoxia0/eudoxia0.github.io/article/_posts/2026-08-02-mathematics-without-mathematicians.md

 unformalizable".
 Maybe true.
 But billions of dollars and thousands of very smart people---and, increasingly, very smart models---are being thrown at this problem.
 How long does this cope last?

-# Conclusion

-I think I should end on a cheerful note.
-So let me try.
-Personally, I don't believe technology is inevitable.
-"Inevitable" is a word reserved for the orbits of the planets.
-Nothing that is the product of human action is inevitable.
-We can choose to obsolete ourselves, and we can choose not to.
-We can realize that AGI is a devil's bargain: we _may_ accelerate technical progress, we _may_ unlock all kinds of wonderful tech tree nodes like life extension earlier than we would otherwise; but the result, in the long run, is that humans become, at best, like pets under the care of vastly more powerful entities.

 [ann]: https://openai.com/index/ten-advances-in-mathematics/
 [gh]: https://github.com/eudoxia0/